esnet/gdg/README.md

 ---
 GDG is powered by the [Grafana OpenAPI Client](https://github.com/grafana/grafana-openapi-client-go).
-Any feature exposed by the API could be added go GDG is desired, feel free to fill out a feature request on our GitHub issue tracker.
+Any feature exposed by the API could be added to GDG if desired, feel free to fill out a feature request on our GitHub issue tracker.